cosmos/cosmos-sdk/docs/run-node/interact-node.md

 ### CosmJS

 CosmJS documentation can be found at [https://cosmos.github.io/cosmjs](https://cosmos.github.io/cosmjs).
-As of As of January 2021, CosmJS documentation is still work in progress.
+As of January 2021, CosmJS documentation is still work in progress.

 ## Using the REST Endpoints